nuprl/website/blog/_src/posts/2018-10-05-defining-local-bindings-in-turnstile-languages.md

 The type `τ` is attached as [metadata][6] for a new identifier `x-`, which is what `x` will transform to at any reference site.
-In order for this to work, `x-` must be distinct from `x`.
-While it is possible to define `x` as a macro that expands to `x` plus type information, it's a bit tricky to retrieve type information from an infinite loop.
+In order for this to work, `x-` must be distinct from `x`---hence the `generate-temporary`---to avoid an infinite expansion loop.

 ### Application

-We can define a version of `#%app` that checks function applications to go along with our typed `λ`:
+We can define a version of `#%app` that type checks function applications to accompany our typed `λ`:

 ```racket
 (define-typed-syntax (#%app e_fn e_arg ...) ≫